simpleforce/simpleforce/README.md

-## Simple Golang client for Salesforce
+# simpleforce

 [![GoDoc](https://godoc.org/github.com/simpleforce/simpleforce?status.svg)](https://godoc.org/github.com/simpleforce/simpleforce)

+## Features

-`simpleforce` is a library written in Go (Golang) that provides basic read and write to Salesforce objects via REST API.
+`simpleforce` is a library written in Go (Golang) that connects to Salesforce via the REST and Tooling APIs.
-Currently, the following functions are implemented and more features could be added based on needs:
+Currently, the following functions are implemented and more features could be added based on need:

-* Login using username, password, and security token.
-* Execute SOQL queries.
+* Execute SOQL queries
-* Get records via record (sobject) type and ID.
+* Get records via record (sobject) type and ID
-* Create records.
+* Create records
-* Update records.
+* Update records
-* Delete records.
+* Delete records
+* Download a file
+* Execute anonymous apex

 Most of the implementation referenced Salesforce documentation here: https://developer.salesforce.com/docs/atlas.en-us.214.0.api_rest.meta/api_rest/intro_what_is_rest_api.htm

-### Installation
+## Installation

 `simpleforce` can be acquired as any other Go libraries via `go get`: